Six transfer targets that could replace Richarlison

-The fans’ favourite is set to complete a move to Tottenham Hotspur for a fee that could reach £60 million.
+Tottenham Hotspur have signed Richarlison from Everton in deal believed to be worth £60 million.

+The Brazil international has signed a five-year deal with the London club.

-Richarlison has scored 52 goals in 153 appearances during his four years at Goodison Park.
+Richarlison was a fans favourite at Everton - scoring 52 goals in 153 appearances during his four years at Goodison Park.

-But due to the Toffees’ financial problems, they’ve been forced into a sale - with the Brazil forward set to help raise funds.
+But due to the Toffees’ financial problems, they’ve been forced into a sale to raise funds.

-However, Frank Lampard will surely want a replacement for Richarlison during the summer transfer window.
+Toffees manager Frank Lampard will now want a replacement for Richarlison during the summer transfer window.
 The Everton boss won’t want to be short of firepower up front.

 We’ve taken a look at some of the players who could fit the bill to replace Richarlison.